Altinity/clickhouse-regression/selects/requirements/automatic_final_modifier.md

 [ClickHouse] SHALL support applying [FINAL modifier] for any table in subquery inside the [WITH] clause for which the automatic [FINAL modifier] is enabled.

+#### Parallel

+##### RQ.SRS-032.ClickHouse.AutomaticFinalModifier.SelectQueries.Parallel
+version: 1.0

+[ClickHouse] SHALL support automatic [FINAL modifier] for parallel [SELECT] queries with all clauses, inserts, updates and deletes.

+### User Rights

+##### RQ.SRS-032.ClickHouse.AutomaticFinalModifier.UserRights
+version: 1.0

+[ClickHouse] SHALL support automatic [FINAL modifier] when user has enough privileges for query and show exception when user has not enough privileges.

 [SRS]: #srs